saltekar/stepAdventure/README.md

 Press ```i``` from the command line to run on IOS simulator.

 This will automatically open the Expo app and display Step Adventure.

-(Note: If Expo app not on simulator it will first be downloaded)
+If Expo app not on simulator it will first be downloaded.
 </p>